To be an assistant on Mike Babcock's staff you have to do one specific thing.

 As the season starts to ramp up, some coaches can find it tough to balance the demands of everyday life to their hockey commitments.
 In order to help keep those practices running efficiently and effectively while introducing innovative new strategies to teach your team, we have compiled a list of the seven of the best resources for planning your next practice to ensure you get the most out of the precious practice time each week.

-Download hundreds of drills, create practice plans and share them with your coaches and players with the Hockey Canada Drill Hub or the Hockey Canada Network mobile app.
+On-demand access to thousands of videos, articles and more.
+The Hockey Canada Network offers coaches, players and parents in every community across Canada access to the best information for developing hockey players.
+You can also download hundreds of drills and create a practice plan with the Hockey Canada Drill Hub.
 Offence, defence, goaltending, special teams, with or without the puck; close to a hundred searchable drill videos, descriptions and diagrams are available for players of all levels.

 Video is perhaps the best and easiest way to share drills and skills – see it and do it.
 The process of accessing video has never been easier and with that, more and more video is available.
 The OMHA’s YouTube channel is a prime destination for hundreds of skill and drill videos.
 The Video Coach series gives a step-by-step breakdown of how a scoring play developed through tactics and strategy.